Arphy

 Arphy ([aʁfi]; Arfi) is a commune in the Gard department in southern France.

 Geography

 Climate

-Arphy has a oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
+Arphy has an oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
 The average annual temperature in Arphy is 12.7 C. The average annual rainfall is 1561.2 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 20.9 C, and lowest in January, at around 5.6 C. The highest temperature ever recorded in Arphy was 40.7 C on 28 June 2019; the coldest temperature ever recorded was -12.3 C on 12 February 2012.